GiladSharabi/GamerDen/README.md

 # GamerDen

-GamerDen is a web application that helps gamers find partners based on their gaming preferences.
-Users can create an account, choose their gaming preferences, upload profile images, fill in their information, and then search for other gamers who are playing the same games.
-Users can also look at other people's profiles.
+GamerDen is a web application designed to connect gamers based on their specific gaming preferences from all over the world.
+Users can create accounts, select their favorite games, preferred gaming platforms (such as PC, PlayStation, and Xbox), choose their region, specify an age range, indicate a preference for voice communication, and more.
+By tailoring these preferences, users can search for and connect with other gamers who share similar interests and view their profiles.

 ## Features
 - **User Registration:** Create an account with personal information and gaming preferences.